kintekobo/MillCodeMkII/power-feed/README.md

 # `power-feed`

+NOTE - The zip file called millcode.zip contains a directory with all of the files needed.
+Just expand into a directory called millcode and open the milcode.ino file.

 **Single-axis Arduino-based milling machine power feed controller.**

 _Ported from Chris Mower's original millcode project (https://github.com/kintekobo/millcode).
 Pin-compatible with the original._